-No feeling is right or wrong, but what you do with it can help or harm.
+No feeling is right of help or harm.

 Whenever you choose what you are willing to risk, or what you find most satisfying, you are not only choosing for yourself.
 You are connected to everything around you.
 So, what you choose can have an effect on the lives around you and on the environment.
 Your choices have consequences.
 Those consequences can be helpful or harmful.